-But as Ronald Purser explains in his book Mcmindfulness, mindfulness has been hacked from its Buddhist roots and manipulated into a meaningless form of fake mindfulness.
+But as Ronald Purser explains in his book Mcmindfulness, mindfulness has been hacked from its Buddhist roots and manipulated into a meaningless form of trendy, fake mindfulness.

 Being prescribed ‘mindfulness’ to relieve the soul crushing stress and anxiety that comes from living in a world where you are forced to do soulless labour for a soulless system that is rigged against you, is not real mindfulness.
 It is just a way of coping.